FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

     - these are always a nice addition to any website and it utilizes the Disqus interface so even better
 -   constantly updated
-    -   there’s always a new bootcamp popping up
+    -   there's always a new bootcamp popping up

 **Negatives** 😞

 -   ugly UI
-    -   in all honestly, it’s really not the prettiest website out there
+    -   in all honestly, it's really not the prettiest website out there
-    -   for one thing, it’s a little difficult to maneuver with the table for information about HackReactor being so long
+    -   for one thing, it's a little difficult to maneuver with the table for information about HackReactor being so long
 -   too much information
     -   most hopefuls would benefit more from some clear necessary information on the Bootcamps.in website and some useful links for that information on the main bootcamp website rather than a whole slew of numbers and data that are provided
--   lots of filters but they don’t help
+-   lots of filters but they don't help
-    -   it is nice when code camps are filtered in so many ways by cost, focus, location, and so on but it’s not really nice when they’re not filtered in a way that helps you get the most out of it
+    -   it is nice when code camps are filtered in so many ways by cost, focus, location, and so on but it's not really nice when they're not filtered in a way that helps you get the most out of it
-    -   with this website, you can only select one of these options so literally just one location, one focus, one cost and so on and that’s how it’s determined
+    -   with this website, you can only select one of these options so literally just one location, one focus, one cost and so on and that's how it's determined
-    -   so basically, what I’m saying is that if you were looking for a JavaScript focused school that cost less than \$10K located in California, that would be really hard for you to actually do because this website only allows for one of those factors to be
+    -   so basically, what I'm saying is that if you were looking for a JavaScript focused school that cost less than \$10K located in California, that would be really hard for you to actually do because this website only allows for one of those factors to be